 This is the fact that this type of business marketing is much more a two-way street than anything that’s come before.

-They are used to putting ads and specs out there to tell the customer what they think he or she should know, and this customer has previously been a fairly passive recipient of the word from on high.
+They are used to putting ads and specs out there to tell the customer what they think he or she should know, and this customer has previously been a relatively passive recipient of the word from on high.
 Now the customer expects to talk back and even make judgements on the company’s products and way of doing business.
-Yet rather than embracing this social media strategy, some companies view this new way of doing business as suicidal.
+Rather than embracing this social media strategy, some companies view this new way of doing business as suicidal.

 The Mistakes Small Business Make